Green barbet: Taxonomy

 The number of races (or species) is not generally agreed upon, and the conservation status of the taxa depends critically on their taxonomic evaluation.
-Race S. o. hylophona is sometimes merged with woodwardi in a taxon with tentative species status, the so-called Woodward's barbet.
+Race C. o. hylophona is sometimes merged with woodwardi in a taxon with tentative species status, the so-called Woodward's barbet.
 These birds have the ear coverts and hind brow marked in yellow, as opposed to the dusky-headed populations.
 The type was obtained from oNgoye Forest in South Africa, and named for its discoverers, the Woodward brothers.
-S. o. belcheri, which lacks the yellow ear coverts, is endemic to two isolated inselbergs, and may constitute a third species.
+C. o. belcheri, which lacks the yellow ear coverts, is endemic to two isolated inselbergs, and may constitute a third species.

 Races

+International Ornithologists' Union recognizes five subspecies: